resourge/react-form/README.md

     age: 39
 }

-// usage of the from from a object const [
+// usage with an object
+const [
   ...
 ] = useForm(